tine-schreibt/textflow/README.md

 - To make a quick flow 'on the go':
   - select the notes you want to include in your flow
   - tag them with the flow name you'll want to give them
-  - (use 'Multi Properties' by fez-github if they are multiple consecutive notes)
+  - (use 'Multi Properties' by technohiker if they are multiple consecutive notes)
   - build a flow from that tag
 - To return to where you were after looking up something elsewhere in the flow: